 In the Best Ideas Newsletter, we write commentary associated with the companies in the portfolio and on stocks in the news, and notify you immediately via email if our thoughts or opinions have changed on any company or position.
 We send you notification emails, so you don't miss a beat.

 Consistent with our investment methodology, the Valuentum Buying Index, the best ideas in the Best Ideas Newsletter may span investing disciplines, market capitalizations and asset classes.
-Very few newsletters apply a time-tested (yet innovative) process and embrace transparency.
+Very few newsletters combine the discounted cash-flow process with technical/momentum indicators, while embracing transparency.

 Click here to become a member and receive the next edition of the monthly Best Ideas Newsletter in your inbox and gain access to all premium commentary on our site.